Faculty and Staff

 PALM 495: Service-Learning

-UNIV 401: Senior Capstone Experience
+PALM 401: Senior Capstone Experience

 Helen Maria Williams.
 Peru and Peruvian Tales.
 Associate editor.
 (Broadview Press,

 “Revision as Conversation in Mary Robinson’s ‘The Storm’ and ‘The Negro Girl.’”
 CEA Critic 71.3 (Spring/Summer 2009): 37-53.

 Select Conference Presentations

 “Assembling Versions in the Online Romantic Classroom.”
 Romantic Assembly.
 International Conference on Romanticism (ICR), Hosted by Clemson University, Greenville, SC.
 October 25-28, 2018.